About Workforce Education and Development

 "SIUC has successfully offered the WED program on military installations for over 40 years, and, today, is one of the largest programs of its kind in the United States."

-The Department of Workforce Education and Development is one of eight Departments in the College of Education and Human Services at Southern Illinois University Carbondale.
-Since its inception, the department has been devoted to creating a workforce characterized by changing technological, demographic and economic environments.
-The Department offers programs of study from undergraduate through doctoral degrees in an array of curricula to fit students' interests, career goals and schedules.
+Workforce Education and Development is one of four academic programs in the School of Education at Southern Illinois University Carbondale.
+Since its inception, the program has been devoted to creating a workforce characterized by changing technological, demographic and economic environments.
+The program offers programs of study from undergraduate through doctoral degrees in an array of curricula to fit students' interests, career goals and schedules.

 The SIUC Bachelor's degree in Workforce Education and Development had its beginning in 1973 and is today one of the largest programs of its kind in the United States.
 The military service component of that program, first offered at Scott AFB in 1973, currently enrolls over 1,000 students and has proudly graduated over 18,000 military personnel and civilians.
 WED continues to gain popularity because of its flexible format and diverse career opportunities.